apache/arrow/site/_posts/2017-12-13-java-vector-improvements.md

 There were cases where branches could be avoided all together.

-In case of Nullable vectors, we were doing multiple checks to confirm if the value at a given position in the vector is NULL or not.
+In case of Nullable vectors, we were doing multiple checks to confirm if the value at a given position in the vector is null or not.

-## Our Implementation Approach
+## Our implementation approach

 - For scalars, the inheritance tree was simplified by writing different abstract base classes for fixed and variable width scalars.